MrLeritaite/mrleritaite.github.io/_posts/2025-01-08-Intro_into_Quantization.md

 This reduction in precision sacrifices minor accuracy but significantly boosts efficiency.

-Python code example and charts

-6. Conclusion
+## 4. Conclusion

-Quantization is a powerful bridge between high precision and computational efficiency.
-By converting float32 data to lower-precision formats like int8, we can significantly reduce memory usage and computational costs without heavily compromising accuracy.

-In this introductory article, we’ve explored:

-1. What quantization is and why it matters.

-2. Differences between float32 and int32 representations.

-3. Steps and types of quantization processes.
+Quantization is a powerful technique that bridges the gap between high-performance machine learning models and the resource constraints of real-world devices.
+While this process involves trade-offs, such as slight accuracy loss, understanding and applying quantization effectively ensures these compromises are minimized.

+In this introductory article, we’ve laid the groundwork by exploring what quantization is, why it matters, and how it bridges the differences between floating-point and integer representations.
+We’ve also delved into the quantization process, providing a practical overview of the transformation from float32 to int8.

-In the next article, we’ll dive deeper into inference quantization and post-training quantization, complete with advanced examples and performance analysis.
+In the next article, we’ll take a closer look at Post-Training Quantization (PTQ).
+We’ll explore what it is, understand its principles, and walk through coding it from scratch, complete with practical examples to solidify your understanding.

 Stay tuned—exciting experiments await!
-View draft history